 Significantly, when police ring the phone line, we ask the Aboriginal person RU OK?

 The answer is often not easy.
 Threats of self-harm or suicide are COMMON.

 Our CNS lawyers are skilled at hearing spoken or unspoken ideation or real threats of self-harm or suicide.
 The lawyer will notify the Police and the vulnerable person in custody is made safe.

 Many Aboriginal people arrested are extremely vulnerable people who may not have a home, who often have no support person, may be living in extreme poverty, who often have a poor education, and by circumstance are extremely fearful of Police, and generally disempowered.

 Where police stations are often busy places and arresting officers can symbolise threat, Aboriginal people entrust our lawyers with personal, health and welfare information because our lawyers symbolise trust and support.

 In service for 45 years, the ALS is a trusted Aboriginal organisation, and Aboriginal people are comfortable communicating with our culturally competent staff and know that their circumstances will generally be understood and responded to.

 “It’s not just a phone line, it’s a life line.”

 Real threat of suicide

-In early April 2013 the ALS CNS lawyer spent a long time on the phone talking to a very agitated Aboriginal person in custody at a NSW Police Station.
+The CNS lawyer spent a long time on the phone talking to a very agitated Aboriginal person in custody at a NSW Police Station.